 Where we work:

-Bangladesh, Brazil, Burkina Faso, Cambodia, Cameroon, Colombia, Ecuador, Ghana, India, Papua New Guinea, Peru, Philippines, Rwanda, Senegal, Solomon Islands, Sri Lanka, Tanzania, Thailand, Uganda, Vietnam, and Zambia
+Bangladesh, Brazil, Burkina Faso, Cambodia, Cameroon, Colombia, Ecuador, Ghana, Papua New Guinea, Peru, Philippines, Rwanda, Senegal, Solomon Islands, Sri Lanka, Tanzania, Thailand, Vietnam and Zambia

 - GHAI is providing technical legal assistance to help governments draft new CRVS laws and regulations in Bangladesh, Cambodia, Cameroon, Papua New Guinea, and the Solomon Islands.